Alan Shearer: Early life

-Alan Shearer was born on 13 August 1970 in the Gosforth area of Newcastle upon Tyne, the son of Anne and sheet-metal worker Alan Shearer.
-His parents were working class.
+Alan Shearer was born on 13 August 1970 in Gosforth, Newcastle upon Tyne (then a part of Northumberland), the son of working class parents Anne and sheet-metal worker Alan Shearer.
 His father encouraged him to play football in his youth, and Shearer continued with the sport as he progressed through school.
 He was educated at Gosforth Central Middle School and Gosforth High School.
 Growing up, he played on the streets of his hometown and was originally a midfielder because "it meant [he] could get more involved in the games".
 Shearer captained his school team and helped a Newcastle City Schools team win a seven-a-side tournament at St James' Park, before joining the amateur Wallsend Boys Club as a teenager.
 It was while playing for the Wallsend club that he was spotted by Southampton's scout Jack Hixon, which resulted in him spending his summers training with the club's youth team, a time he would later refer to as "the making of me".
 Shearer had successful trials for First Division clubs West Bromwich Albion, Manchester City and Newcastle United, before being offered a youth contract with Southampton in April 1986.